barb-code/barb-code/README.md

 ### Hi there 👋
-#### - 🔭 I’m currently working on Avanade has an fullstack developer
+#### - 🔭 I’m currently working on Avanade has an Associeted fullstack developer
 #### - 📫 How to reach me: https://www.linkedin.com/in/barbara-licia-machado-de-souza-1944b8124/

 <!--